klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 - how to access it
 - information that it provides

-## Performance Optimisation
+## Performance Optimization

-Detailed optimisation of an application starts with identifying the bottlenecks of the application.
+Detailed optimization of an application starts with identifying the bottlenecks of the application.
 After that, a change is conceptualised and realised.
-Finally, the altered version is analysed again to make sure that the optimisation did actually improve the performance.
+Finally, the altered version is analysed again to make sure that the optimization did actually improve the performance.
 This high-level process is repeated until the application has an acceptable performance.
-Apart from this general workflow, there are some general hints how a Unity application can be optimised:
+Apart from this general workflow, there are some general hints how a Unity application can be optimized:

-### Scene Optimisation
+### Scene Optimization

-For HoloLens applications, the Mixed Reality Toolkit provides an optimisation window which automatically optimises the application for AR.
+For HoloLens applications, the Mixed Reality Toolkit provides an optimization window which automatically optimizes the application for AR.
 It can be found under "*Mixed Reality Toolkit > Utilities > Optimize Window*".
 For the best usage experience, all listed recommondations should be accepted and applied.

-Apart from this, the following criteria can be considered for optimisation.
+Apart from this, the following criteria can be considered for optimization.
 To decide which of these recommendations need to be followed, the application should be profiled first.
 This way, the bottlenecks can be identified.
 For instance, there is no need to reduce the complexity of a mesh if there is script in the scene which does a long calculation each frame.